tfiedlerdejanze/webauthn-rails-example/README.md

 #### prerequisites

 * rails 5 or 6 installed
+* up to date chrome or firefox browser
 * basic knowledge of javascript
 * basic knowledge of ruby
+* authenticator (fido2 key or fingerprint scanner)

 ## Workshop Chapters